dmsc/fastbasic/compiler/USAGE.md

   Shows the compiler version.

 - **-n**
-  Disable all the optimizations, the produced code will be the same as the native IDE.
-This is useful to debug problems with the optimizations passes, should not be used normally.
+  Disable all optimizations.
+The produced code will be the same as that produced by the native IDE.
+This is useful to debug problems with the optimizations passes.
+This option should not be used normally.

 - **-prof**
-  Helps profiling the compiler generated code.
+  Helps in profiling the compiler generated code.
 Outputs statistics of the most used tokens and token pairs.

 - **-g**
   Generates a label file (`.lbl`) and an assembly listing for each source (`BAS` or `ASM`).

 - **-d**
   Enable parser debug options.
-This is only useful to debug parser, as it writes the full parsing tree with all the tried constructs.
+This is only useful to debug the parser, as it writes the full parsing tree with all the tried constructs.

 - **-l**  / **-l**:*extension*